Kızılcahamam

-Kızılcahamam is a town and district of Ankara Province in the Central Anatolia region of Turkey, 70 km north of the city of Ankara, near the motorway to Istanbul.
-According to 2010 census, population of the district is 25,203 of which 16,726 live in the town of Kızılcahamam.
-The district covers an area of 1,712 km², and the average elevation in district center is 975 m.
+Kızılcahamam is a municipality and district of Ankara Province, Turkey.
+Its area is 1,623 km2, and its population is 26,872 (2022).
+It is 70 km north of the city of Ankara, near the motorway to Istanbul.
+Its elevation is 975 m.
 The area is mountain and forest, a geographical boundary between central Anatolia and the Black Sea regions.

 Kızılcahamam itself is a quiet market town known for its healing hot springs and mineral waters.
 Nearby Soğuksu National Park contains a scout camp and trails, and areas for picnic in the forest.
 There are hotels and guest houses including spa hotels.
 A sculpture of black vulture, an endangered bird species inhabited in the national park, is situated at the entrance of the town.